mdwahmad/-data_pipeline/README.md

 # BigQuery Spark-SQL Batch ETL

 ## Problem Statement
-An Airline company called Spark Airways, recieves JSON flight data on daily basis in its GCS bucket.
-It contains fields such as id, flight_date, airline_code, flight_num, source_airport, destination_airport, departure_time, departure_delay, arrival_time, arrival_delay, airtime, and distance.
-Design an ETL pipeline for daily data ingestion of this flight data to produce average flight delays by flight number and distance as tables in BigQuery.
+Spark Airways receives JSON flight data daily, stored in a GCS bucket.
+The data includes various fields such as flight ID, date, airline code, flight number, and timings related to departure and arrival.
+The airline requires the design of an ETL pipeline to perform daily data ingestion and generate insights into average flight delays by flight number and by distance.
+This information needs to be organized into BigQuery tables for subsequent analysis and decision-making processes.

 ## Technologies Used
 - Spark SQL